 Below, we’ll cover the essential parts considered in adaptive learning technology, and how well Surgent and Roger stack up in each category.

 One of the key features of adaptive learning technology is its ability to judge how much you already know and compare it to what you need to know in order to pass.
 The whole idea behind adaptive learning technology is it improves your weaknesses and fortifies your strengths, helping you study less overall.
 Pre-study assessments must be thorough enough to identify your weaknesses; once you finish them, the results should directly impact what you study and for how long.

-Becker – The Adapt2U technology has one 8-question quiz to assess your knowledge.
-It then provides a recommended self-study path based on that 8-question quiz.
+Becker – The Adapt2U technology, powered by a third party company, has one brief quiz at the beginning of each module to assess your knowledge.
+It then provides a recommended self-study path based on that quiz.

 True adaptive learning technologies should include an interactive study planner that takes into account when you can study, for how many hours, and your exam date.
 The study planner should adapt to how well you’re progressing through the material so you study the correct material and correct amount on each day.

 Surgent – The Study Plan is built to close the gaps identified in your Assessment Phase, taking into account when you say you can study, as well as your exam date.
 The planner is continually updated based on how you’re progressing through the materials.

 Becker – A static study plan is created based on the recommended study path created after the brief pre-assessment quiz.

 Since the point of adaptive learning technology is to optimize the learning path for each student, what a student needs to study should be continually updated as they progress throughout the course.
 If they excel in one area and are weak in another, the materials should adjust to help them work on weaker areas.
 This type of adaptation gives CPA candidates a truly individualized experience and has them study the right content at the right time for them.